-- 1. Within the student's first month of coursework, the advisor shall meet with the student to: - Determine the student's career interests and direction. - Review with the student his/her past transcripts to determine whether (s)he has training and/or relevant research experience, and to assess his/her level of confidence about each of the following areas: - Epidemiology - Statistics - Qualitative research methods - Quantitative research methods - Behavioral and social sciences
+- 1. Within the student's first month of coursework, the advisor shall meet with the student to:

+- Determine the student's career interests and direction.

+- Review with the student their past transcripts to determine whether they has training and/or relevant research experience, and to assess their level of confidence about each of the following areas:

+- Epidemiology

+- Statistics

+- Qualitative research methods

+- Quantitative research methods

+- Behavioral and social sciences